Donald Trump’s Budget Proposal Has No Room For The Hungry [Opinion]

 — Christopher Ingraham (@_cingraham) March 16, 2017

 Donald Trump’s budget proposal isn’t just limited to the EPA, though.
 As reported by the BBC, Trump’s budget will also levy a 14 percent spending cut on education.
-As further explored by the Atlantic, the $9.2 billion retraction of funding would include cuts to teacher and faculty training, and end many after-school and summer programs for children.
+As further explored by The Atlantic, the $9.2 billion retraction of funding would include cuts to teacher and faculty training, and end many after-school and summer programs for children.
 Trump’s budget proposal would even eliminate up to twenty school departments, leaving students with limited educational programs to explore.

-Donald Trump’s budget cuts to school departments and educational programs are a bit of an anomaly, as students in the U.S. are ranked “in the middle of the pack” and “lag behind many other advanced industrial nations,” per the Pew Research Center.
+Donald Trump’s budget cuts to school departments and educational programs are a bit of an anomaly, as students in the U.S. are ranked “in the middle of the pack” and “lag behind many other advanced industrial nations”, per the Pew Research Center.
 The latest round of international testing, conducted by the Programme for International Student Assessment (PISA) in 2015, ranked the U.S. 38 out of 71 participating countries in mathematics.
 American students placed only 24 of 71 in science- more than a quarter of assessed nations ranked higher than the U.S. in core study programs.

 Low income and special needs students aren’t the only groups facing the chopping block under Trump’s new budget proposal, though.
 President Trump’s pending budget proposal includes a $3 billion dollar cut from the Community Development Block Grant program, as reported by Business Insider.
 The Community Development Block Grant is an anti-poverty program that has provided food and housing assistance for over forty years.
 Meals on Wheels is one of many programs that operates on these grants, using the money to deliver food to the elderly and invalids who aren’t able to prepare or provide their own meals.
 Trump’s budget proposal could eliminate such services by the end of his presidency.